madnight/blog/source/_posts/hom-sets.md

 \end{xy}
 {% endraw %}

-This can be translated to [Hask](https://wiki.haskell.org/Hask), the category with Haskell types as objects and functions as morphisms, in a straight forward manner.
+This can be translated to [Hask](https://wiki.haskell.org/Hask), the category with Haskell types as objects and functions as morphisms.
 The previous morphisms $f,h$ are now functions:
 `f :: b -> d`, `h :: c -> a` and $\text{Hom}(A,B) = a \rightarrow$ b, such that:

 {% raw %}